vinaydhegde/testdriven-site/src/_posts/blog/2018-08-01-managing-secrets-with-vault-and-consul.md

 Success!
 Data written to: aws/roles/ec2-read
 ```

 Here, we created a new role based on `AmazonEC2ReadOnlyAccess`, which is an AWS-managed [policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).
-As the name suggests, it give users read-only access in the EC2 console; they cannot perform any actions or create new resources.
+As the name suggests, it give users read-only access to the EC2 console; they cannot perform any actions or create new resources.
 You can also use an inline policy to create a custom role based on your individual needs.
 We'll look at an example of this shortly.
-Refer to the [docs](https://www.vaultproject.io/docs/secrets/aws/index.html) for more info.
+Refer to the [AWS Secrets Engine](https://www.vaultproject.io/docs/secrets/aws/index.html) docs for more info.

 > **Remember**: Dynamic Secrets are generated only when they are requested (i.e., a web app requests access to S3).
 They are not available in the store before this.